- Building Site Toilets Installation: Where to Put Them?

-Portable toilets don’t typically bring to mind images of pristine, gorgeous-smelling facilities.
+Which Chemicals Are Used in a Portable Toilet for Hire? – Portable toilets don’t typically bring to mind images of pristine, gorgeous-smelling facilities.
 Our toilets are kept as welcoming as possible through steam cleaning, the use of quality chemicals and regular servicing (including all-important toilet roll replacement!).

 The chemicals we use in our chemical toilets for hire are necessary for destroying odours and maintaining high-cleaning standards in line with the most rigorous regulations.

-What Chemicals Are Used in Portable Toilets?
+What Chemicals Are Used in Portable Toilet for Hire?

 Previously, one of the main components used in a chemical toilet was formaldehyde.
 This is becoming less and less prevalent, however, due to the fact that formaldehyde is an irritant to the skin, eyes and throat — not something that any toilet user should have to deal with!

 The purpose of the blue dying agent is twofold.
 Firstly, the dark colour helps to mask the sight of any waste, so that users don’t have to catch sight of it while “flushing”.
 This makes the experience much more pleasant, as the tank’s contents are hidden from view.
 The other benefit of the blue dye is in its colour-changing properties.

 As the biocides — which prevent bacteria growth (see below) — break down, the dye slowly changes colour from blue to green.
 This indicates that the deodourising properties are no longer in full effect.
 Of course, we service all of our chemical portable toilets for hire before this happens, so that no user ever has to worry about having anything less than a perfectly sanitary experience.

 Arguably the most important element, biocides prevent the growth of any odour-producing bacteria present in waste.
 With the use of biocides, these odorous Gram-positive bacteria are unable to thrive when covered by the chemical compounds present in the chosen synthetic biocide.